RxSwiftCommunity/RxKeyboard/README.md

     > **Note**: In real world, you should use `setNeedsLayout()` and `layoutIfNeeded()` with animation block.
 See the [example project](https://github.com/RxSwiftCommunity/RxKeyboard/blob/master/Example/Sources/ViewControllers/MessageListViewController.swift#L92-L105) for example.

+- <a name="tip-app-extension" href="#tip-app-extension">🔗</a> **I want to use RxKeyboard in App Extension.**

+    App Extesion doesn't allow the `UIApplication.shared` API so the pan gesture recognizer cannot automatically track the interactive keybord dismissing.
+You have to do something manually in the App Extension target: setting `gestureView`.

+    ```swift
+    // ShareViewController.swift
+    RxKeyboard.instance.gestureView = self.view // add this line on `viewDidLoad()`
+    RxKeyboard.instance.visibleHeight.drive(...)
+    ```

 - Anything else?
 Please open an issue or make a Pull Request.

 ## Dependencies